 Making your decision

-When you receive more than one job offer, it’s imperative you take the time to consider each one, comparing the pros and cons of each role.
+When you receive more than one job offer, it’s imperative that you take the time to consider each one, comparing the pros and cons of each role.

 During this process, it’s important you keep potential employers or recruiters informed, letting them know you need time to consider their offer.